sboesebeck/morphium/docs/poppydb.md

   crossing untrusted networks to also encrypt the data itself.

-**User replication:** in a replica set, `admin.system.users` is the one system collection that replicates — users created or updated via `createUser`/`updateUser` reach every member, and (like all writes) only the primary accepts these commands; a secondary answers them with `NotWritablePrimary`.
+**User replication:** in a replica set, `admin.system.users` is the one system collection that replicates — users created, updated or removed via `createUser`/`updateUser`/`dropUser` reach every member, and (like all writes) only the primary accepts these commands; a secondary answers them with `NotWritablePrimary`.
 This means logins survive failover: a user created before a leadership change can still authenticate against the new primary and against every secondary, and a dump taken on any member — including a priority-0 backup node that never leads — contains the users, not just the data.
 Before this change users were node-local, so a backup-node dump silently